AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_fqdn_tag_rule.html.markdown

 The **aviatrix_fqdn_tag_rule** resource manages a single FQDN filtering domain name rule.

 ~> **NOTE on FQDN and FQDN Tag Rule resources:** Terraform currently provides both a standalone FQDN Tag Rule resource and an FQDN resource with domain name rules defined in-line.
-At this time you cannot use an FQDN resource with in-line rules in conjunction with any FQDN Tag Rule resources.
+At this time, you cannot use an FQDN resource with in-line rules in conjunction with any FQDN Tag Rule resources.
 Doing so will cause a conflict of rule settings and will overwrite rules.
+In order to use this resource, please set `manage_domain_names` in the **aviatrix_fqdn** resource to false.

 ## Example Usage